teddziuba/engineering-management-pearls/README.md

 You need to be completely above reproach as a people manager.
 Stay sober and keep your wits about you when in the company of the company.
 This is not contradictory to the previous pearl: when you are out drinking with co-workers, order a club soda with lime.
 It looks like a vodka tonic, and nobody will be any the wiser.

+🦪 **Name identification is a valuable asset.**

+Similar to electoral politics, people can't have an opinion of you if they don't know who you are.
+This is different from self-promotion (i.e. _"I am Ted and I do amazing things, the most amazing things, bigly, all the time."_) There is no valence attached to name ID.
+Make sure your leadership-track direct reports understand this.

 ## Developing and Maintaining Software
 🦪 **`(number_of_subtasks + 1)` is a strikigly effective method of estimating story points.**